hunter-teacher-cert/unit_plan-hs-web-dev-team/README.md

 ---

 ### Assesments
 Formative: Project to create a professional travel blog.
+Students are expected to create a professional travel blog from scratch and incorporate at least three Bootstrap components that they have learned this Unit.

 ---